hsaturn/synth/README.md

 engine is a sound defined by a fm modulator.

 The base sound is am 0 100 triangle 100:50 square 39.
-One can here that sound by using the synth utility.
+One can ear that sound by using the synth utility.

 ```bash
 > synth am 0 100 triangle 100:50 square 39